jinglescode/jinglescode.github.io/_posts/2020-11-14-learned-optimizers-outperform-standard-optimizers-like-adam.md

 ## Learning rate schedules

 We often tune the learning rate scheduler to decay the learning rate as the optimization progresses.
 The authors discovered that learned optimizers could implement a scheduler using autonomous dynamics.
 It encodes a particular trajectory as a function of the iteration as the system relaxes to the fixed point.
-In the linear regression experiment, the learned optimizer initially increases the learning rate of over 25 iterations, followed by a linear decay.
+From the figure below, in the linear regression experiment, the learned optimizer initially increases the learning rate of over 25 iterations, followed by a linear decay.

 {% include figure.html
   file="/assets/img/posts/learned-optimizers-outperform-standard-optimizers-like-adam-05.png"